Artist's depiction of the Sun god, Maui.

 Maui was a hero of Polynesian mythology.
 For Maui and his mother the days were

-too short.
-Maui wanted his mother to have more daylight to make bark cloth.
+one day.
+Maui wanted to allow his mother to have more daylight to make bark

 Shop Windows to the Universe Science Store!

 on science education, classroom activities in The Earth Scientist

 Ahsonnutli was the sky father and chief god for the Navajo.
 He created heaven, Earth, and the sky.
 Each of the four directions, or cardinal points, are supported by a giant.
 Each direction is symbolized...more